So… you want to code the next big app or make the next gaming phenomenon — but your hardware isn’t exactly cutting edge?

 Students entering a coding program can typically find minimum laptop spec requirements in their course material.

-In general, you’ll find that most programming courses recommend these basic specs:
+Most programming courses recommend these basic specs:

 - Intel i5 CPU, with an i7 recommended.